AHZR199/Mosquito-Species-Identification-Model/README.md

 Currently WIP!

-A web app using the Flask python package and a CNN model using ResNet-50 CNN incorpoates hyperparameter optimzation (grid search) for learning rate, optimizer, and batch size and also incorporates early stopping
+A web app using the Flask python package and a CNN model using ResNet-50.

+The CNN incorpoates hyperparameter optimzation (grid search) for learning rate, optimizer, and batch size and also incorporates early stopping